-- 1. Kernel Version must be 2.6 or higher - 2.
-Mounting - Make sure you have permissions to mount external SCSI and USB devices. - Some distributions do not mount automatically and require the following command to be run: mount /dev/[name of the device] /media/[mounted device name] - The name of the mounted device varies depending on the distribution. - 3.
-Permissions - You must have permissions to mount external/usb/devices. - You must have permissions to run an executable file from the public volume in order to launch the Unlocker. - You might need root user permissions. - 4.
-The Unlocker for Linux supports x86 and x86_64 systems. - 5.
-Policies that will block the device - If the device is disabled within the policy settings in either SafeConsole or IronKey EMS, you will not be able to unlock the device.
+- 1. Kernel Version must be 4.4.x or higher. - 2.
+Mounting - Make sure you have permissions to mount external SCSI and USB devices. - Some distributions do not mount automatically and require the following command to be run: mount /dev/[name of the device] /media/[mounted device name] - 3.
+The name of the mounted device varies depending on the distribution. - 4.
+Permissions - You must have permissions to mount external/usb/devices. - You must have permissions to run an executable file from the public volume to launch the Unlocker. - · You might need root user permissions. - 5.
+The IronKey for Linux supports x86 and x86\64 systems. - 6.
+Policies that will block the device. - If the device is disabled within the policy settings in SafeConsole you will not be able to unlock the device.